Tanais: Venetian and Genoese Tana

 The Tatars attacked Tana in 1442, setting fire to the Venetian quarter, though many of the people survived due to the actions of Consul Marco Duodo, Arsenio's brother.
 The fire started in the bazaar near the fortress and was fanned by a strong north wind.
 Four breaches were made in the city walls, one by Giosafat Barbaro himself, for people to escape, but even then women and children needed to be lowered over the walls by rope.
-The fire burned for three hours until a combination of human efforts and rain extinguished it and over four hundred people died.
-In 1442, there was also concern over the Turks raiding Venetian shipping.
+The fire burned for three hours until a combination of human efforts and rain extinguished it, and over four hundred people died.
+In 1442 there was also concern over the Turks raiding Venetian shipping.
 Between that and the siege and fire at Tana, the new Consul Pietro Pesaro was stranded in Caffa for several weeks at his own expense before he was able to relieve Marco Duodo.
 That July the Venetian Senate considered not sending trade galleys to Tana that year.
-Instead they ordered Lorenzo Moro to use the war galleys from Negroponte and Naplia to escort the trade galleys commanded by Leonardo Duodo to and from Tana.
+Instead they ordered Lorenzo Moro to use the war galleys from Negroponte and Nauplia to escort the trade galleys commanded by Leonardo Duodo to and from Tana.

-Marco Basso, the last Venetian Consul before the fall of Constantinople left Tana before his term ended or his successor arrived.
-In December 1452, the galleys returning from Tana, three large merchant galleys commanded by Alvise Diedo, and two smaller war galleys commanded by Gabriele Trevisano arrived in Constantinople.
+Marco Basso, the last Venetian Consul before the fall of Constantinople, left Tana before his term ended or his successor arrived.
+In December 1452, the galleys returning from Tana, three large merchant galleys commanded by Alvise Diedo and two smaller war galleys commanded by Gabriele Trevisano, arrived in Constantinople.
 Their instructions were to return to Venice within ten days of the arrival of another Venetian galley from Trebizond.
-That galley, commanded by Giacomo Coco reached Constantinople on December 4, 1452, but Emperor Constantine XI and the Venetian Bailo Girolamo Minotto persuaded them to aid in the city’s defense.
+That galley, commanded by Giacomo Coco, reached Constantinople on 4 December 1452, but Emperor Constantine XI and the Venetian Bailo Girolamo Minotto persuaded them to aid in the city's defense.
 The fall of Constantinople to the Turks in 1453 cut off the trade route to Tana.
 Venice and other Italian states tried to re-establish trade in the Black Sea or find alternate routes, but were not successful.

 Tana was conquered by the Ottoman Turks in 1471, by the Russians in 1696, again by the Turks in 1711 and by the Russian Empire in 1771.